opensim-org/SCONE/CONTRIBUTING.md

 # Contribution Guidelines

 Thank you for your interest in contributing to SCONE -- your help is appreciated!

-Ways in which to contribute are:
+Ways in which to contribute include:

   * Help improve SCONE by **reporting issues** or **suggesting new features** on the [SCONE GitHub issues page](https://github.com/opensim-org/SCONE/issues)..
   * Become involved by **posting** and **replying to posts** on the [SCONE User Forum](https://simtk.org/plugins/phpBB/indexPhpbb.php?group_id=1180&pluginname=phpBB).